zotero-chinese/styles/tests/styles/212journal-of-marketing-science/test.md

     <div class="csl-block">FRESE K S, KATUS H A, MEDER B. 2013.
 Next-generation sequencing: from understanding biology to personalized medicine[J]，Biology, 2(1): 378-398.
 (In Chinese)</div>
 </div>
   <div class="csl-entry">[7]	KENNEDY W J, GARRISON R E. 1975a.
-Morphology and genesis of nodular chalks and hardgrounds in the upper cretaceous of southern england[J]，Sedimentology, 22: 311.
+Morphology and genesis of nodular chalks and hardgrounds in the Upper Cretaceous of southern England[J]，Sedimentology, 22: 311.

     <div class="csl-block">KENNEDY W J, GARRISON R E. 1975.
-Morphology and genesis of nodular chalks and hardgrounds in the upper cretaceous of southern england[J]，Sedimentology, 22: 311.
+Morphology and genesis of nodular chalks and hardgrounds in the Upper Cretaceous of southern England[J]，Sedimentology, 22: 311.
 (In Chinese)</div>
 </div>
   <div class="csl-entry">[8]	KENNEDY W J, GARRISON R E. 1975b.
-Morphology and genesis of nodular phosphates in the cenomanian glauconitic marl of south-east england[J]，Lethaia, 8(4): 339-360.
+Morphology and genesis of nodular phosphates in the Cenomanian Glauconitic Marl of south-east England[J]，Lethaia, 8(4): 339-360.

     <div class="csl-block">KENNEDY W J, GARRISON R E. 1975.
-Morphology and genesis of nodular phosphates in the cenomanian glauconitic marl of south-east england[J]，Lethaia, 8(4): 339-360.
+Morphology and genesis of nodular phosphates in the Cenomanian Glauconitic Marl of south-east England[J]，Lethaia, 8(4): 339-360.
 (In Chinese)</div>
 </div>
   <div class="csl-entry">[9]	MYBURG A A, GRATTAPAGLIA D, TUSKAN G A, HELLSTEN U, HAYES R D, SCHMUTZ J, et al. 2014.
 The genome of eucalyptus grandis[J]，Nature, 510: 356-362.